 My six month old puppy is recovering from parvo.
 What kind of diet should she be on?

 I am sure that the vet that treated your dog would be happy to give suggestions.
 I had one that would get sick often, but not with Parvo, and our vet always said to feed mild foods, like soft boiled chicken, unseasoned, use the thigh meat, and yogurt.
+He just had a regular stomach virus.
+I would check with your vet though.

 We gave my moms toy poodle baby food and pedialite on suggestion from vet, till he was ready for more.